BlvckBytes/blvckbytes.at/docs/philosophy/the_ultimate_schematic.md

 ### Pice 106

-The -B-C doorway: Doctors give us drugs or poisons that interfere with the bodies communication process, things like hormones (insulin, thyroxine, etc.), anti-somethings, blockers as well as inhibitors.
+The -B-C doorway: This doorway is an automatic.
+Doctors give us drugs or poisons that interfere with the bodies communication process, things like hormones (insulin, thyroxine, etc.), anti-somethings, blockers as well as inhibitors.
 Our body uses a lock-and-key communication system.
 The receptorcites are like the locks and the communication molecules represent the keys.
 Inhibitors kill the keys or don't allow the body to produce those while blockers occupy the receptorcites and thus block the locks.
 This is a trick, a magic act.
 The feedback system is being hindered and mistakes don't manifest as symptoms, leading to more severe dis-ease down the road, as we don't change what we're doing.

 ### Pice 107